« A Day in Court 2 (Personal) | Main | Lessons from State Court (Personal) »

 The picture of Anslinger that emerges is one of an insecure mediocrity whose greatest skill was bureaucratic infighting and greatest concern was the protection of his bureau.
 The main emphasis within the FBN was on “making cases” (gaining key convictions) despite the limited budgets and scarce manpower necessitated by the Great Depression.
 After World War Two, as it gradually became clear that "narcotics" enforcement would play second fiddle to the CIA's mission, it seems that FBN agents eventually accepted that need, even as they chafed at having to honor it.
 Ironically, Nixon's drug war, declared after Anslinger's departure and shortly before his death in 1975, would lead to creation of the DEA, the FBN's most obvious successor agency,

 Once one realizes the degree to which protection of its mindless policy, always a driving force behind America's drug prohibition bureaucracy, has contaminated the entire federal government, the political sanctity of the drug war becomes readily understandable.
-The same is true of "reform," which as designated representative of the "drug menace," has become so necessary to preservation of the prohibition myth, apparently without realizing it.
+The same is true of "reform," which has allowed itself to be cast in the role of (unwitting) defender of the "drug menace," in the government's prohibition myth.

-Ironically, it’s quite likely that when a very sick old Anslinger died in 1975, he had no more idea of where the drug war he'd helped create was headed than did Nixon himself.
-The same goes for an already-senile Gipper who dusted it off after Nixon's disgrace at the urging of his spouse to “just say no.” Then came Poppa Bush who invaded Panama to arrest its president for drug trafficking on behalf of his CIA, and Bill Clinton who never inhaled, but did appoint Barry McCaffrey drug czar and accepted a bribe for pardoning a notorious drug criminal on his way out the door.
+Ironically, it’s quite likely that when a very sick old Anslinger died in 1975, he had no more idea of where the drug war he'd helped create was headed than Nixon.
+The same goes for an already-senile Gipper who had dusted it off after Nixon's disgrace at the urging of his spouse to “just say no.” Then came Poppa Bush who invaded Panama to arrest its president for drug trafficking on behalf of his CIA, and Bill Clinton may have never inhaled, but he did appoint Barry McCaffrey drug czar and accepted a bribe for pardoning a notorious drug criminal on his way out the door.

 Thus several big dots are still there to be connected.